“Life moves pretty fast. If you don’t stop and look around once in awhile, you could miss it.”

 You didn’t think we’d make it thru this entire blog without talking safety, did you?
 Ditching the headphones makes you more aware of surroundings.
 Cars, animals, other people – being aware is the best way to stay safe when running, especially early in the morning and after the sun has set.

 Who else skips music for outdoor runs?
 Are your reasons like mine or do you have others to add?
-Comment or tweet me @runlikeagirl311 on Twitter.
+Please share in the comments.
+Or connect with me @lindsayinreallife on Instagram or @LindsayIRL on Twitter.